PEPA may be a great opportunity for you to gain knowledge, skills and experience in the palliative approach to care.

 Many nurses care for people with life-limiting conditions such as Parkinson’s disease, motor neurone disease, chronic obstructive pulmonary disease, end stage organ failure, cancer, cystic fibrosis or severe dementia.

-- clinical workforce placements of up to five days with a specialist palliative care service within a metropolitan or larger provincial service at little to no cost to yourself or your employer
+- clinical workforce placements of up to four days with a specialist palliative care service within a metropolitan or larger provincial service at little to no cost to yourself or your employer

 - a planned activity that you implement in your own workplace within three months of completing the placement